mongodb-partners/IoT_Greengrass_Realm_GenAI_framework/2-edge/1-docker/vehicle1/README.md

 Here we are building the docker image and running the container.
 The following container will have a C++ application that produces the messages to a topic name `topic`

-Refer this container as `VEHICLE CONTAINER 1` throughout the setup.
+Refer to this container as `VEHICLE CONTAINER 1` throughout the setup.

 ### Instructions

 ```
-cd docker/vehicle1
+cd 2-edge/1-docker/vehicle1
 ```

 To build the docker image.
 After building, his image will consist of pre-installed libraries for realm and greengrass dependencies.